JahnaviAnalyst/Business-Insights-360/README.md

 5. **Executive Dashboard**: Shows key metrics of all departments by region, Company's Market Share Trend over years comparing with competitors, key metrics yearly trend, Top 5 Customers and Products by revenue.

-## Technical Skills Required:
+## Technical Skills
-- Snowflake Schema
-- ETL in Power Query
+- [x]	Proficiency in ETL methodology (Extract, Transform, Load).
+- [x]	Skills to generate a date table using Power Query.
+- [x]	Ability to derive fiscal months and quarters.
+- [x]	Data Modeling
+- [x]	Proficiency in incorporating supplementary data into an existing data model.
-- Data Analysis Expressions (DAX)
+- [x]	Data Analysis Expressions (DAX) for creating calculated columns and measures.
-- Domain Knowledge of Fast Moving Consumer Goods
-- Building Visualizations

-## Soft Skills Required:
-- Communication
-- Problem-solving
+- [x] Ability to select the appropriate visualization.
-- Attention to Detail
+- [x] Ability to create dynamic title.

+## Soft Skills:
+- [x]	Refined understanding of Sales, Finance, Supply Chain Management, and Marketing
+- [x]	Designing user-centric reports with empathy in mind.
+- [x]	Optimization of report generation through meticulous fine-tuning.
+- [x]	Developing a systematic approach to devising a report building plan.